hj-n/steadiness-cohesiveness/README.md

 ## Examples

 This section provides some examples to show how Steadiness and Cohesiveness reponse to diverse projections.
-For more detailed experiments and evaluations, please refer our paper (TBA).
+For more detailed experiments and evaluations, please refer to our paper (TBA).

 ### vs. Varying UMAP hyperparameters